sblanck/MPAgenomics/README.md

 ## Help and Tutorial

-To access the thumbnail that offers a complete tutorial :
+To access the vignette that offers a complete tutorial :
 ```
 vignette('MPAgenomics')
 ```